WW-SSXX/GNAN/README.md

 | Noise | 79.54±0.47 | 78.60±0.56 |
 | Brightness-Contrast & Noise | **80.33**±0.24 | **79.32**±0.39 |

+Ablation study on image perturbation methods.
+Due to space constraints, this table serves as a supplement to the further experiments in the paper.

 ## Requirements
 ```
 python == 3.8